clear-nus/octopi-1.5/README.md

 where `../data/demo/1` contains the tactile video of an object with only one unique part (texture-wise) while `../data/demo/2` is an object with two unique parts.

 ### Notebook
-1. Open `octopi_s/quickstart.ipynb`.
+1. Change directory into `octopi_s/`.
+2. Load `quickstart.ipynb`.
-2. Run all cells.
+3. Run all cells.
-3. Query the LLM using the pop-up box.
+4. Query the LLM using the pop-up box.
     * `$d(1,2)` to describe objects (`../data/demo/1`, `../data/demo/2`).
     * `$r(1,3)` to rank objects (`../data/demo/1`, `../data/demo/3`).
     * `$dr(3,2)` to describe and rank objects (`../data/demo/3`, `../data/demo/2`).